ddev/ddev/docs/content/users/basics/troubleshooting.md

 However, if the project uses non-`ddev.site` hostnames, an internet connection is not available, or if `use_dns_when_possible` is `false` in `.ddev/config.yaml`, a Windows-side browser will be unable to look up project hostnames.
 You’ll get complaints from the browser like “[url] server IP address could not be found” or “We can’t connect to the server at [url]”.
 In this case, you can:

 1. Add the needed hostname(s) manually to the Windows hosts file.
-This can easily be done with the *Windows* version of `ddev.exe` by running `sudo ddev hostname <hostname> 127.0.0.1` on *Windows* in PowerShell or Cmd or git-bash.
+This can easily be done with the *Windows* version of `ddev.exe` by running `sudo ddev hostname <hostname> 127.0.0.1` on *Windows* in PowerShell or Cmd or Git Bash.
 2. Or run a browser within WSL2.
 On Windows 11 this is built in, but in Windows 10 may require an X11 server like X410.

 ### DNS Rebinding Prohibited